 Contrary to the USA and Asia, locked box pricing mechanisms are widely used in Switzerland.
-In particular in the still prevailing sellers' market, sellers seeking to limit balance sheet risks and reduce the risk of post-closing purchase price adjustment disputes will push towards using locked box pricing mechanisms.

-Due to the current sellers' market, locked box pricing mechanisms are often combined with an interest payment or cash flow participation, respectively, since the locked box date allowing sellers to participate in the cash flow generated in the period between the locked box date and actual payment of the purchase price (i.e. consummation of the transaction) and buyers tend to accept longer periods between the locked box accounts and closing.
+In particular in a strong sellers' market, sellers seeking to limit balance sheet risks and reduce the risk of post-closing purchase price adjustment disputes will push towards using locked box pricing mechanisms.
+This trend in of the las years continued in 2023 despite the more changing environment for sellers.
+Locked box pricing mechanisms are often combined with an interest payment or cash flow participation, respectively, since the locked box date allowing sellers to participate in the cash flow generated in the period between the locked box date and actual payment of the purchase price (i.e. consummation of the transaction) and buyers tend to accept longer periods between the locked box accounts and closing.
 Conversely, deferred purchase price elements (such as earn-out) or vendor loans have been seen less often in recent deals.